moveit/moveit.ros.org/_posts/2024-08-19-GSoC-2024-Zenoh-Support-and-Benchmarking.md

 **Benchmarking**

 During this summer, the middleware benchmarking tool has been implemented to compare the different middlewares including rmw_zenoh, rmw_cyclonedds and rmw_fastrtps.
 Several scenarios have been implemented for measuring how the middlewares affects performance in typical robotics use cases.
-You can find the middleware benhmarking tool here: [moveit_middleware_bechmark](https://github.com/CihatAltiparmak/moveit_middleware_benchmark).
+You can find the middleware benchmarking tool here: [moveit_middleware_bechmark](https://github.com/CihatAltiparmak/moveit_middleware_benchmark).

 The implemented test scenarios include: